Download the PHP package inphinit/teeny without Composer

 version $app->action('GET', '/baz/<api:version>', ...); Only accepts parameters with semversion (v2) format and $params returns array( api => ...)

-For add new patterns use like this Teeny::setPattern(), examples:
+For add new patterns use it like this Teeny::setPattern(), examples:

-And for access this route exemple use http://mysite/test/A00001 or http://mysite/test/C02, start with upper-case letter and after width a integer number
+And to access this route exemple use http://mysite/test/A00001 or http://mysite/test/C02, start with upper-case letter and after with an integer number

 Dealing with large files